ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 It you need to intercept a client with public key authentication, there are some options.

-Redirect session to a honey pot
-"""""""""""""""""""""""""""""""

-The SSH-MITM proxy server can accept the public key auth request and redirect the session to a honey pot.

-If the client send some commands, which requires a password to enter (like sudo), those passwords can be used for further attacks.

-SSH-MITM does not support reusing entered passwords for remote authentication, but this feate could be implemented as a plugin.

 Request ssh agent for authentication
 """"""""""""""""""""""""""""""""""""